I love an easy chalkboard project, and this Dollar Store Chalkboard is not only easy, but oh so cute!

 Just paste the url of your product in that box and hit enter!
 Easy Peasy!

 You can see the price I paid fell sort of in the middle of what it’s selling for now.
-The 3camel site is really good when you’re planning a purchase and can wait.
+The camelCamelcamel site is really good when you’re planning a purchase and can wait.
 It’s also good if you just want to see if you’re getting a good deal.

 After I got the Martha Steward Erasable Liquid Chalk I tried it out on my new dollar store chalkboard, and my repurposed cabinet door chalkboard I made YEARS ago!
 I sort of daubed the liquid chalkboard paint on this one when I first got it.
 Literally—I got it out of the mailbox, grabbed a stencil and got busy.
 I was so excited!
 I wasn’t keen on how the liquid chalk sort of bubbled up, so I used a piece of chalk to sort of “fill in” the areas.

 Since then I have practiced a little using this DecoArt stencil and realized that daubing isn’t really the way to go.
+Since this project, I've found a much better way to do pretty chalkboards.

 I daubed the liquid chalk on this chalkboard.